Prince Harry: 'I want my father and brother back'

 Prince Harry has said "I would like to get my father back, I would like to have my brother back" in an interview ahead of the release of his book Spare.

+He also says "they've shown absolutely no willingness to reconcile", although it is not clear who he is referring to.

-He made the comments during a sit down with ITV's Tom Bradby, which will be broadcast two days before his book is published on 10 January.
+He made the comments during a sit down with ITV's Tom Bradby and has also given an interview to US broadcaster CBS News.

-In the trailer, where no questions can be heard, Prince Harry also says "it never needed to be this way".

-The Duke of Sussex has also given an interview to CBS News' Anderson Cooper.